oracle/truffleruby/doc/legal/legal.md

 TruffleRuby has Java dependencies on these modules, which are then included in the distribution:

-#### JONI
+#### JOni

-TruffleRuby uses JONI (version as described in `mx.truffleruby/suite.py`).
-JONI is copyright its authors and is released under an MIT licence (see `mit.txt`).
+TruffleRuby uses JOni, version as described in [mx.truffleruby/suite.py](../../mx.truffleruby/suite.py).
+JOni is copyright its authors and is released under an MIT licence (see `mit.txt`).

 #### JCodings

-TruffleRuby uses JCodings (version as described in `mx.truffleruby/suite.py`).
+TruffleRuby uses JCodings, version as described in [Truffle's suite.py](https://github.com/oracle/graal/blob/master/truffle/mx.truffle/suite.py) (select the correct branch/tag for finding the version used in a release).
 JCodings is copyright its authors and is released under an MIT licence (see `mit.txt`).

 ## Patches